caleorourke/blue/README.md

 # Plum

 **Products.
+Community.
 Engineering.
-Quality.
-Community.**
+Quality.**

-Plum introduces a new **IBM Cloud** page.
+Plum introduces a new **IBM Cloud Engineering** page.
 The intent is to advertise what we do, how cool we are, and publicly showcase our teams to job candidates and visitors of our public-facing website.

-## Local Preview
+## Local Deployment

 Below is a quick "how to" for cloning, installing, and running Plum locally.